What are cochlear implants, how do they work, and who typically gets them?

 - an electrode array, which is a group of electrodes that collects the impulses from the stimulator and sends them to different regions of the auditory nerve.

 An implant does not restore normal hearing.
-Instead, it can give a person who is deaf a useful representation of sounds in the environment and help him or her to understand speech.
+Instead, it can give a person who is deaf a useful representation of sounds in the environment and help them to understand speech.

 A cochlear implant is very different from a hearing aid, which amplifies sounds so they may be detected by an ear.
 Cochlear implants directly stimulate the auditory nerve.
 Signals generated by the implant are sent by way of the auditory nerve to the brain, which can learn to recognize the signals as "sound."
 Since the signals from a cochlear implant are different from normal sounds it takes time to learn to interpret the meaning of the impulses.
 However, it allows many people to recognize warning signals, understand other sounds in the environment, and enjoy a conversation in person or by telephone.